Satiation in Fisher Markets and Approximation of Nash Social Welfare: Introduction

+We study Fisher markets with additive valuations that have earning and utility limits.
+In markets with utility limits, a market equilibrium always exists.
+For markets with earning limits, equilibria exist if and only if the market satisfies a natural condition on budgets and earning limits (which we term \emph{money clearing}).
+This condition holds, in particular, for all market instances that arise in the context of computing approximate solutions for the Nash social welfare problem.
+In both markets models with \emph{either} earning \emph{or} utility limits, the set of equilibria is always convex.

-First, to guarantee a bounded approximation factor in the final rounding step, we introduce earning limits into the resulting Fisher market.
-For additive valuations, this creates a market with a convex set of equilibria.
-For budget-additive valuations, where we have earning and utility limits, we show that the set of market equilibria can be \emph{non-convex}.
-Hence, in contrast to the additive case, the toolbox for solving convex programs (e.g., ellipsoid~\cite{ColeDGJMVY17} or scaling algorithms~\cite{ColeG15,BeiGHM16}) is not directly applicable for computing an equilibrium.
-Instead, we design a new algorithm to compute an approximate equilibrium.
+For \emph{both} earning \emph{and} utility limits, we also concentrate on markets with the money-clearing condition, which we show is sufficient (but not necessary) for the existence of an equilibrium.
+We prove that the set of market equilibria can be \emph{non-convex}.
+Hence, in contrast to the above cases, the toolbox for solving convex programs (e.g., ellipsoid~\cite{ColeDGJMVY17} or scaling algorithms~\cite{ColeG18,BeiGHM16}) is not directly applicable for computing an equilibrium.

+Our main result is a new algorithm to compute an approximate equilibrium.
 Based on a constant $\eps > 0$, it perturbs the valuations and rounds the parameters $v_{ij}$ up to the next power of $(1+\eps)$.
 Then it computes an exact equilibrium of the perturbed market in polynomial time, which represents an approximate equilibrium in the original market.
-This yields a novel FPTAS for markets with earning and utility limits, which might be of independent interest.
+This yields a novel FPTAS for markets with earning and utility limits.
+We note that the non-convexity of equilibria also applies to perturbed markets, which is surprising since we show an exact polynomial-time algorithm for computing an equilibrium.